oavision7946/sjsu-IntroductionToDeepLearningFrameworks/README.md

-# sjsu-IntroductionToDeepLearningFrameworks
+# Introduction to Deep Learning Frameworks
-Presentation and Jupyter notebooks for lecture at SJSU: Introduction to Deep Learning Frameworks
+Presentation and Jupyter notebooks for lecture at SJSU: Introduction to Deep Learning Frameworks.
+October 2nd, 2019